fantasyland101/boatdrone/README.md

 In my case i use a 4g-phone as a internet hotspot.
 #### running the websocketservers:
 ```
-	[if i wan't to use pigio]
-		sudo pigpiod //to start daemon
-		export GPIOZERO_PIN_FACTORY=pigpio //telling gpiozero to use gpiod

-	cd boatdrone/backend
-	 python3 controller.py & python3 datastream.py
+	sudo bash boatdrone/backend/run.sh
 ```
-Because i wan't to etablish conection to these websockets outside the 4g-phone network in a safe way i tunnel the data through ssh.
-I do not wan't to port forward my home network and I can't port forward my 4g phone.
-Therefore I have setup a google cloud server as a middlepoint.
-I will reverse port forward my rassberry-pi to it and port forward my laptop to it.
-Another solution should be using vpn-tunnel insted of ssh-tunneling.
+This starts pigpiod-daemon, sets pigpio as default for gpiozero and starts boatdrone/backend/datastream.py and receiver.py.
+**WARINING** Anything conected to the local-network can use these websocket-servers, and they are realy unsecure.

 #### My network setup:
+Because of this vonorability I have my rassberry pi conected to a secure network (my old phone).

+Because i wan't to etablish conection to these websockets outside the 4g-phone-network in a safe way i tunnel the data through ssh.
+I do not wan't to port forward my home network and I can't port forward my 4g phone, therefore I have setup a google cloud server as a middlepoint.
+I ssh-reverse-port-forward my rassberry-pi to the cloud computer and then ssh-port-forwad my laptop to the same cloud computer.
+This ensures a safe connection betwean the 2 devices (my raspberry pi and my computer) through the internet.

+Another solution could be using vpn-tunnel insted of ssh-tunneling.
 ```
 -------------------------------------------------INTERNET----------------------------------------------------------------------------------------------------
 -                                                                                                                                                           -